Menu

 Women with a Cause: Neelima Reddy

-04/09/2019 3:49 AM | EKAM USA
+04/09/2019 3:49 AM | EKAM USA (Administrator)

 Ekam is a Sanskrit word meaning “one” or “unity,” an ancient reminder too often forgotten in modern times—that everyone, no matter the years to their name or money in their pocket, deserves to be treated with optimum care and dignity.
 This is exactly the philosophy upheld by local gastroenterologist Neelima Reddy and her close friend Sailakshmi Balijepalli, the latter of whom founded the Ekam organization working to provide top-quality healthcare to mothers and children in some of India’s most disadvantaged villages.